-This is a series of posts from my old, now-defunct blog, Illumine.
-Collected here for posterity.
+This is a series of posts about travelling to New Zealand from my old blog, collected here for posterity.

 Notes from my Moleskine from our holiday to New Zealand.
 In mostly non-sequential order.